 If you want another unique way to attach your camera to something sturdy how about a car window mount?

 Your choices for the best camera tripod attachment, camera tripod mount, and camera mount hardware are numerous.
-A little bit of research and you're sue to find the right fit.
+A little bit of research and you're sure to find the right fit.
+Shoot more photos.
+Watch less TV.